Elgg/Elgg/docs/guides/views.rst

 Introduction
 ============

-Elgg follows a MVC pattern and Views are the V in MVC.
-Views are responsible for creating the output.
-Generally, this will be HTML sent to a web browser, but it could also be RSS, JSON or any number of other data formats.
+Views are responsible for creating output.
+They handle everything from:

-The Views system handles everything from the layout of pages and chunks of presentation output (like a footer or a toolbar) down to individual links and form inputs.
-It also allows for advanced features like automatic RSS generation, a swift-to-develop mobile interface, and the alternative interfaces suggested below.
+ * the layout of pages
+ * chunks of presentation output (like a footer or a toolbar)
+ * individual links and form inputs.
+ * the images, js, and css needed by your web page

 Using views
 ===========

-At their most basic level, the default views are just PHP files with snippets of html.
-For example:
+At their most basic level, the default views are just PHP files with snippets of html:

 .. code-block:: html